kgni/React-Code-Actions/README.md

 ## Features

+- **Code Actions:**
-- **Code Actions:** Easily wrap components with elements or components using code actions.
+  - Easily wrap components with elements/components or remove.
+  - Remove tags + its matching closing tag

 - **Environment-sensitive Wrappers:** Define wrapping components based on React Web or React Native.
 - **Monorepo Support:** Option to specify paths where the React Web and React Native code actions should be applied